Tianyuan man: Morphology

-Tianyuan man is considered an early modern homo sapiens.
-He lacks several mandibular features common among western Eurasian late archaic humans, showing its divergence.
-Based on the rate of dental occlusal attrition, it is estimated he died in his 40s or 50s.
+Tianyuan man is considered to be early modern Homo sapiens.
+He lacks several mandibular features common among late archaic West Eurasian humans, showing his divergence.
+Based on the rate of dental occlusal attrition, he died in his 40s or 50s.
 The observed derived modern human features and the high crural index of Tianyuan 1, suggest "some relatively recent ancestry among more equatorial populations".

-The Tianyuan-Zhoukoudian remains still retained more "southern" morphological features associated with the initial peopling of the Asia-Pacific region, fitting with a proposed southern route origin for modern East Asian populations and subsequent adaptions in northern East Asia during the Last Glacial Maximum (16,000 to 24,000 years ago).
+Like the Zhoukoudian remains from Beijing, the Tianyuan remains retained more "southern" morphological features associated with populations that initially colonized the Asia-Pacific region from the southern route.

 Archaeogenetics

 Phylogenetic position of the Tianyuan lineage among other East Eurasians.

-The first DNA analysis of the Tianyuan remains (focussing on mtDNA and chromosome 21) was published in 2013 and revealed that Tianyuan man is related "to many present-day Asians and Native Americans" and had already diverged genetically from the ancestors of modern Europeans.
+The first DNA analysis of the Tianyuan remains (focusing on mtDNA and chromosome 21) was published in 2013 and revealed that Tianyuan man is related "to many present-day Asians and Native Americans" and had already diverged genetically from the ancestors of modern Europeans.
 He belonged to mitochondrial DNA haplogroup B, and paternal haplogroup K2b.

-A genome-wide analysis confirmed the close affinity of Tianyuan man to modern East Asian and Southeast Asian populations as well as other Basal Asians such as the Hoabinhians, Xingyi or Papuan lineages; it was also found that the Tianyuan lineage is not directly ancestral to modern populations, but rather represents a deeply diverged member of the East and Southeast Asian (ESEA) lineage, basal to all later populations of East and Southeast Asia.
-The Tianyuan man was determined to be part of an Initial Upper Paleolithic wave, at least 45,000 years ago, "ascribed to a population movement with uniform genetic features and material culture" (Ancient East Eurasians), and sharing deep ancestry with other ancient specimens such as Bacho Kiro, Peștera cu Oase, the Ust'-Ishim man, as well as the ancestors of modern day Papuans (Australasians).
+A genome-wide analysis confirmed the close affinity of Tianyuan man to modern East Asian and Southeast Asian populations as well as other Basal Asians such as Hoabinhians, Xingyi or Papuan lineages; it was also found that the Tianyuan lineage is not directly ancestral to modern populations, but rather represents a deeply diverged member of the East and Southeast Asian (ESEA) lineage, basal to all later populations of East and Southeast Asia.
+The Tianyuan man was determined to be part of an Initial Upper Paleolithic (IUP) wave, at least 45,000 years ago, "ascribed to a population movement with uniform genetic features and material culture" (Ancient East Eurasians), and sharing deep ancestry with other ancient specimens such as Bacho Kiro, Peștera cu Oase, the Ust'-Ishim man, as well as the ancestors of modern day Papuans (Australasians).
 The lineage ancestral to the Tianyuan man (dubbed as the "ESEA" lineage) is inferred to have diverged from the Ancient East Eurasians, following a Southern Route dispersal, and subsequently diverged into the Hoabinhian lineage, the Tianyuan lineage, and a lineage ancestral to all modern East and Southeast Asians.